 If you’re serious about your fashion, the opportunity to experience Fashion Week comes twice a year (in February and September).
 While most official events are ‘industry only’ (meaning unless you’re an A-lister, forget it), the atmosphere throughout the city is electric and it’s wall-to-wall beauty — both on and off the catwalk.
 Even for anti-fashionistas, it’s impossible not to get caught up in the madness.

-Do you have anything to add to our list of ten top things to do in Milan?
+Do you have any suggestions to add to our list of ten top things to do in Milan?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.